CartoDB/carto.js/doc/ui_functions.md

 ## cartodb.vis.Vis.addInfowindow(_map, layer, fields [, options]_)

 Infowindows provide additional interactivity for your published map, controlled by layer events.
 It enables interaction and overrides the layer interactivity.
-A pop-up information window appears when a viewer clicks, or hovers their mouse over, a map feature.
+A pop-up information window appears when a viewer clicks on a map feature.

 #### Arguments